Investor privacy notice

 - personal data in any of the above forms about other named applicants.
 You must have the authority to provide the personal data to us and have shared this privacy notice with them beforehand;

 - information provided to us during the course of your investment with us (including, certain personal, identity, contact and financial information about directors, partners, members, shareholders, and beneficial owners); and

 - Information that we receive from third parties to whom you provide personal data.
 This includes authorised intermediaries, such as wealth managers, brokers, and introducers.

 - Information we collect or generate about you.
-This may include recordings of our phone calls with you that we are required to make as a matter of law and for training and quality assurance purposes, data held on our customer relationship management systems, records of your investments and of our payments to you, and records of your activity on any information technology system maintained and provided by us or by any of our Affiliates.
+This may include recordings of certain phone calls with you that we are required to make as a matter of law and for training and quality assurance or dispute resolution purposes, data held on our customer relationship management systems, records of your investments and of our payments to you, and records of your activity on any information technology system maintained and provided by us or by any of our Affiliates.

 - Information we obtain from other sources.
 We may also obtain information about you from third parties including fraud prevention agencies, insolvency practitioners, debt advisers, tracing agents, commercial databases, marketing databases, public records and other publicly available information sources, including information about your business or company.